billvaglienti/ProtoGen/README.md

 - `Style.css` will replace the default inline css in the markdown documentation with the contents of the Style.css file.

+- `-no-css` will cause ProtoGen to skip output of CSS data in generated documentation files.

 - `-no-unrecognized-warnings` will suppress warnings about unrecognized tags or attributes in the `Protocol.xml` file.
 This is useful if you add data to your xml that you expect Protogen to ignore.

 Dependencies